 Over the past few weeks most workplaces were forced to change the way they work.
-And as we transition into level 2, and hopefully soon level 1, bringing employees back to the workplace after a period away will take a compassionate level of communication and leadership.
+And as we transition down to level 1, bringing employees back to the workplace after a period away will take a compassionate level of communication and leadership.

 While additional safety measures and protocols (that adhere to government guidelines regarding Covid-19) now need to be in place.
 It’s also important for companies to keep a track of employee’s feelings and emotions during the reuniting of a workforce.
 Some employees may be very eager to get back to the workplace.
 Others will have found real comfort in working from home.
 While some may not feel comfortable and safe even coming back to work.

 Employees will be looking for strong leadership and communication.
 Tensions are still heightened at this time, and there’s still unknown about the future.
 Regular communication from leaders about how to transition back to work and what’s expected (now and over the next six months or more) will be extremely important.

 If you’ve been regularly Zooming with your team over the past weeks to ensure the team comradery and morale has continued – don’t stop once you’re back at work.
 You may not have to Zoom anymore but keep up the cooperation between colleagues and monitor togetherness.
 It’s no coincidence that those video catch-ups and virtual after-work drinks did so well during the lockdown period.
 They have been a focused way to share emotions and perspectives with colleagues throughout this time.

 Returning to work after several weeks can cause differing amounts of emotions.
 Some people may have anxiety about returning to work safely, or about their children going back to school or day-care.
 Others will be tired of being at home and will welcome the opportunity to be back at work.
 There may be a heightened level of emotion, anxiety, depression, and behavioural issues in the workplace.